 We highly recommend the OEM BMW Base Mounting Systems.
 There are some third-party manufacturers out there, but BMW’s system will have the best fitment.
 Additionally, the cost of the BMW systems aren’t what you would expect.

 The OEM base mounting system bolts directly up to your factory roof.
-On the “roof liners” that go vertically across the roof, there will be two flaps, one forward and one rearward, that will open up and have screw holes to directly mount the system to.
+On the “roof liners” that go vertically across the roof, there will be two flaps, one forward and one rearward, that will open up and have screw holes to mount the system to directly.

 For a DIY installation video, check out this video: